 Two Important Questions:

-In this article, we address two important questions: (1) Is it time for another bipartisan era of environmental activism?
+In this article, we will actually address two important questions: (1) Is it time for another bipartisan era of environmental activism?
 And, (2) What will it take to achieve this political cooperation?

 A new POLITICO Morning Consult Global Sustainability Poll reveals that the United States is home to the largest ideological divide on climate action.